jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

-This pattern is similar to "The notebook is an app"; a difference is that in this pattern the code is more visible to the students, which can help orient them if hey will make bigger changes in the future.
+This pattern is similar to "The notebook is an app"; a difference is that in this pattern the code is more visible to the students, which can help orient them if they will make bigger changes in the future.

 **Audience(s):**<br/>